 2. What Are the Tasks’ Start and End Dates?

-As you determine what the start date is, you tasks will show up on the timeline at that date.
+As you determine what the start date is, your tasks will show up on the bar chart timeline at that date.
 Then with the knowledge you’ve acquired in the last step, make a time estimation as to when the task will be completed.
 This creates the two points and the bar between them, marking the time it will take to do the task over the course of the entire project.

 This is the first step towards creating a schedule for the project.
 The duration of your tasks is the time between the start date and the end date.
 Now you’re cooking with gas.
 You no longer have merely a task list, but a visual representation of your project laid out over a timeline.
 This provides an at-a-glance aid to your progress once you execute the project.